11 Cloud Computing Terms Defined

 In healthcare, practitioners are relying on cloud technology to share CAT scans and MRI images with colleagues, saving patients from unnecessary tests and radiation exposure.
 This relatively simple advance allows doctor and patient to benefit from multiple medical opinions about specific conditions.
 This data may become useful in tracking treatment and success ratios leading to new standards and saving time, money, and lives.

-Customers will prefer to buy cloud-based services directly from providers: Until recently, individuals or companies that wished to take advantage of cloud computing options usually bought them from outside vendors, rather than going directly to the providers.
+Until recently, individuals or companies that wished to take advantage of cloud computing options usually bought them from outside vendors, rather than going directly to the providers.
 However, trends show an increasing preference for straightforward, transparent transactions between service providers and their customers.

 The reduction of influence from third-party entities gives customers easy access to information about pricing while simultaneously allowing providers access to feedback about how their customers use their respective products.